- Some of the Good Things about Nepal

 Nepal's poor infrastructure

-Undoubtedly, Nepal offers excellent hotels and restaurants for your comfortable stay but where it lags behind is its poor condition of roads.
+Undoubtedly, Nepal offers excellent hotels and restaurants for your comfortable stay, but where it lags is its poor condition of roads.
 Both city and long-distance roads are pretty bad.
-Construction crews take long backups whenever they make the improvements.
-Even the roads of its capital city are of poor condition.
-So, you should always remain careful while driving and travelling intercity in Nepal.
+Construction crews take long backups whenever they make improvements.
+Even the roads of its capital city are in poor condition.
+So, it would be best to remain careful while driving and traveling intercity in Nepal.

-All of us aware of this fact that Nepal is one of the underdeveloped nations in the world and thus it still have very little extra money.
-But its tourism sector has been proving a backbone for the country’s economy.
-The country has started a practice of earning money from its tourists by charging to access public spaces which is not a good tourist practice.
+We are all aware that Nepal is one of the most underdeveloped nations in the world, and thus, it still has very little extra money.
+But its tourism sector has been proving a backbone for the country's economy.
+The country has started earning money from tourists by charging to access public spaces, which is not a good tourist practice.

-For example, Durbar Squares are a very famous spacious place for strolling and hangout.
-But a bit high entry fees(from 10 to 15 USD) are charged from foreigners when they like to visit and hang around on these places.
-These things somehow impart a negative impact and also show the darker side that is being disliked by several tourists.
+For example, Durbar Squares is a famous spacious place for strolling and hangout.
+But a bit high entry fees(from 10 to 15 USD) are charged by foreigners when visiting and hanging around in these places.
+These things somehow impart a negative impact and show the darker side that several tourists dislike Internet access

-Almost all of us need to have access to the Internet while travelling to remain connected with our families and to social media.
+Almost all of us need access to the Internet while traveling to remain connected with our families and social media.
 But the worst thing being noticed in Nepal is its poor Internet access.
 It is quite unreliable and slower as well.
-Though the Internet is offered by all the hotels and guesthouses you shouldn’t expect too much from them that as you can only do light work on phone or laptop through that.
+Though all the hotels and guesthouses offer the Internet, you shouldn't expect too much from them as you can only do light work on a phone or laptop through that.

 The most pathetic part of Kathmandu is its filthy air and dirty streets.
-On arriving, you will be welcomed with dust all over and exhausts from the trucks.
-Pollution on the roads makes it really difficult to breathe sometimes.
-Thamel is one such example where the Nepal government has been working for years.
-Mud during the rainy seasons offers a different obstacle for the tourists.
-Its overall unhygienic environment is really annoying for travelers.
+On arriving, you will be welcomed with dust and exhaust from the trucks.
+Pollution on the roads makes it difficult to breathe sometimes.
+Thamel is one example where the Nepal government has worked for years.
+Mud during the rainy season offers a different obstacle for tourists.
+Its overall unhygienic environment is annoying for travelers.

 Air pollution and traffic in Kathmandu

 Nepal has major pollution and environmental problems.
-Several of its cities face all such kinds of problems especially the traffic problems in everyday life.
-The major reason for this is an antiquated road system that contains small and untidy roads.
+Several of its cities face all such problems, especially traffic problems in everyday life.
+The major reason is an antiquated road system containing small and untidy roads.
 Tourists often get annoyed by seeing such conditions and environmental issues.

 Impact of Earthquakes

-Due to the drastic earthquakes in Kathmandu, some of the sites and monuments remain disrepair in Nepal.
+Due to the severe earthquakes in Kathmandu, some sites and monuments remain disrepair in Nepal.
 Restoration work is quite slow that is usually handled by UNESCO.
 Such slow processes had already led the Nepal Government to delay its Visit Nepal 2018 Campaign earlier as more time was required to complete the project.
-Such scenarios are still there and not much improvements have been witnessed ever.
+Such scenarios are still there, and few improvements have ever been witnessed.

 Dozens of monkeys at Stupas

 Swayambhunath Stupa is the world-famous stupa in Nepal where thousands of tourists visit every year.
 Its poor air quality is quite disturbing that deteriorates its spectacular views.
-Another worst thing is that you will be harassed by a number of monkeys who can snatch your food and can even bite without any provocation.
-The foul smell of their debris is another worst thing that is also discouraging sightseers and travelers.
+Another worst thing is that you will be harassed by several keys which can snatch your food and can even bite without vacation.
+The foul smell of their debris is another worst thing discouraging sightseers and travelers.
 Monkeys are already badly ruining the temple area.

 Leftovers by Mountaineers

-It has been observed that a large number of wastes and leftovers are left by the tourists and mountaineers during their Everest voyage that is resulting in deteriorating its environment.
+It has been observed that tourists and mountaineers leave a large amount of waste and leftovers during their Everest voyages, resulting in a deteriorating environment.
 Waste is being thrown from the windows of cars and houses that can be seen piled up on the sides of roads.
-Rivers are being clogged by the plastic bags and debris.
-Due to all such rubbish things Kathmandu has converted into ‘Trashmandu’.
-There is an ardent need to focus on bringing an improvement to ensure that tourists are facilitated with the best options.
+Plastic bags and debris are clogging rivers.
+Due to all such rubbish, Kathmandu has converted into 'Trashmandu'.’
+There is an ardent need to focus on bringing improvement to ensure that tourists are facilitated with the best options.

 Impact of Poverty

-Due to poverty, underage girls are working in the Bars as dancers and waitresses which are reluctantly ruining its culture and ethnicity.
-Girls are facing serious issues arisen by the earthquakes in the poor economic backgrounds which seem a bit disturbing.
-It’s high time that the government authorities look into such issues to resolve such problems through an alternate medium.
+Due to poverty, underage girls work in the Bars as dancers and servers, reluctantly ruining its culture and ethnicity.
+Girls are facing serious issues arising from earthquakes in poor economic backgrounds,s, which seems disturbing.
+It's high time that the government authorities look into such issues to resolve them through an alternate medium.

-Of all the nations in South Asia, Nepal has stored some exceptional breathtaking experiences which includes all the colours of its local cultures and its great traditions intriguing even the most intrepid travelers.
-Now, what we need is to take some good steps to improve the darker side of the country.
+Of all the nations in South Asia, Nepal has stored some exceptional breathtaking experiences, including all the colors of its local cultures and great traditions that intrigue even the most intrepid travelers.
+Now, we need to take some good steps to improve the darker side of the country.

-So, we are sure that the above mentioned good and bad things about Nepal would surely give you the inside scoop on what to expect on your holidays to Nepal when you are planning a trip next.
+So, we are sure those mentioned good and bad things about Nepal will give you the inside scoop on what to expect on your holidays to Nepal when planning a future trip.

 Hope you liked our article, 17 Good and Bad Things about Nepal that no one Tells You.
 Do you've any suggestions?
 Feel free and comment below!!